nghin/vacsf.org.dev/_posts/meditations/2016-02-28-Suffer-with-Christ.md

 If we follow the context leading from Romans 1 all the way through to our main verses of Romans 8:16-17, we'd see that Paul was trying to convince the Romans of the full benefit of being in Christ, he wanted them to step fully into the New Covenant relationship with God.
 It is clear many in the first churches of Christ still had a hard time identifying themselves with Christ and the cross, which includes his suffering.

-A practical application point is though some, perhaps even a large majority of those who come to Christ, may never experience hardship or persecution for their faith, they nevertheless become co-sufferers with Christ by the virtue of their placing their faith in Him.
+A practical application point is though some, perhaps even a large majority of those who come to Christ, may never experience hardship or persecution for their faith, they nevertheless become co-sufferers with Christ by the virtue of their placing their faith in Him, hence they become included "in Christ."
+And if they're in Christ, His suffering then becomes theirs through faith.
 It is a gift from God to those who call by His Son's name.

+Perhaps this is a good place to refer to Romans 12:2

+> Do not be conformed to this present world, but be transformed by the renewing of your mind, so that you may test and approve what is the will of God - what is good and well-pleasing and perfect (Romans 12:2)

+Are we thinking like the world concerning the concept of suffering?

 {% include bible-study/bible-study-footer %}
 </div><!-- /.medium-8.columns -->